MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/endpoint-protection-group-policies.md

     - [Local device](#load-endpoint-protection-group-policy-settings-into-your-local-device)

 > [!NOTE]
-> The registry keys to configure Endpoint Protection policy settings are located in **Hkey_Local_Machine\Software\Policies\Microsoft\Microsoft Antimalware**.
+> For information on how to use Group Policy settings to manage Microsoft Defender Antivirus in Windows 10, Windows Server 2019, and Windows Server 2016, see [Use Group Policy settings to configure and manage Microsoft Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/use-group-policy-microsoft-defender-antivirus).

 ## Copy Endpoint Protection policy definitions

-On a down-level Windows device that is managed by Endpoint Protection, copy the Endpoint Protection policy definitions.
+On a down-level Windows device that is managed by Endpoint Protection, copy the Endpoint Protection policy definition files.

 1. Go to **C:\Program Files\Microsoft Security Client\Admx**.